pifroggi/vs_align/README.md

 Reference clip that misaligned clip will be aligned to.
 Output will have these dimensions.
 Must be in RGB format.

 __*`mask`* (optional)__
 Black & white mask clip where white excludes areas from warping, like a watermark or text that is only on one clip.
 Masked areas will instead be warped like the surroundings.
 Can be a static single frame or a moving mask.
 Can be any format and dimensions.
-The position of masked areas are based on the ref clip.
+The mask is relative to the ref clip.

 __*`precision`*__
 Speed/Quality tradeoff in the range 1-4, with higher meaning more exact and stable alignment up to a subpixel level.
 Higher is slower and requires more VRAM.
 2 or 3 works great in most cases.

 __*`wide_search`* (optional)__
-Enables a larger search radius at the cost of speed.
+Enables a larger search area at the cost of speed.
 When set to True completely different crops like 4:3 and 16:9, shearing, and rotations up to 45° can be aligned.
 Recommended if the misalignment is larger than about 20 pixel.

 __*`lq_input`* (optional)__
 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
 Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner, if that is the case on the reference.

+__*`alpha`* (optional)__
+Attaches an alpha channel to the output clip where all pixels from the original frame are white and everything outside is black.
+To convert the alpha to a clip, use `std.PropToClip()`.

-__*`device`* (optional)__
+__*`backend`* (optional)__
-Can be "cpu", or "cuda" for use with an Nvidia GPU.
-This will be very slow on CPU.
+The backend used for frame matching:
+* `cpu` CPU mode *(very slow)*.
+* `cuda` GPU mode.
+Precision 3 requires an Nvidia GPU *(fast)*.

 > [!TIP]
 > __Alignment Quality:__ While this is good at aligning very different looking clips ([see comparisons](https://slow.pics/c/T71U8Ewk)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example: